 - Nursing facility services for those 21 or older

-- Pediatric and family healthcare services
+- Pediatric and family medical services

 - Midwife services